The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Julian P. “Pappy” Van Winkle Sr. was the first of four generations of Van Winkle in the world of bourbon; today, Julian Van Winkle III serves as the caretaker for the mythologized brand.
 Their wheated bourbon (and a rye) is now under the umbrella of Buffalo Trace, but it’s still almost impossible to find.

-Another Buffalo Trace release (historically, BT used to be called the George T. Stagg Distillery), this is part of that distillery’s “Antique Collection” — aged over 15 years, this uncut, unfiltered and barrel-proof annual release is right up there with Pappy as far as limited supply and inflated secondary market prices.
+Another Buffalo Trace release (historically, BT used to be called the George T. Stagg Distillery), this is part of that distillery’s “Antique Collection” (see above) — aged over 15 years, this uncut, unfiltered and barrel-proof annual release is right up there with Pappy as far as limited supply and inflated secondary market prices.

 Drink: You’ll probably never find it affordably, but the 2007 release — a multiple Whiskey of the Year winner — comes in at a whopping 144.8 proof.

 You can thank Blanton’s for the idea of single-barrel releases — expected today but a novelty in the early ’80s.
 Elevated bourbon here, and you’ll want a bottle just for the horse-and-jockey bottle stopper.

 Drink: As long as you’re going with single barrels, you might as well get the most out of them with the cask-strength Blanton’s Straight From the Barrel, where the proof will usually top out above 130.

 You’ll recognize the green, white and black labels of this inexpensive but underrated Heaven Hill brand, named after the man behind (as the legend suggests) Kentucky’s first commercial distillery in 1783.